solana-labs/solana/docs/src/developing/backwards-compatibility.md

 #### So what's your solution?

-Rather than forcing developers to disentangle these kinds of messes on every major version release, our solution is to keep everything on the same major version.

-However, to avoid chaos and ensure that no downstream client ever breaks from updating from one `MINOR` version to the next, we must provide new functions or structs and deprecate the old ones.

-We have broken this commitment in the past, but through expanded downstream testing and conscientiously exposing APIs, we aim to never repeat that mistake.
+We would like all releases to be 100% backwards compatible, allowing everyone to upgrade at any time with no effort.
+This model, however, would put overly strict constraints on the development of the Rust SDK crates, considering we cannot in practice increase the major version.

+So we settle on a compromise.
+We guarantee full compatibility, but only for a certain period of time.
+First we deprecate APIs, and only remove or break the API after at least one year has passed.

+We are in the process of setting up tests that verify compatibility guarantees to match our policy.
+But, as any test, it may have gaps, and is subject to engineering time invested in the test coverage.

-If it does happen accidentally, we will do whatever is necessary to restore the functionality, within reason.
+Should we break backwards compatibility, we will do whatever is necessary to restore functionality, within reason.

-To avoid maintaining too much old code, however, we reserve the right to remove deprecated code after at least one year, or roughly 4 `MINOR` versions later.

 This model has precedents in many other platforms.
 [Rust editions](https://blog.rust-lang.org/2021/05/11/edition-2021.html#what-is-an-edition),